The history of the War on the Hyphen is too interesting to ignore.

 Wichita, KS Jan.
 28, 1917

-The Hyphenated American and Josephine Fabricant's There Is No Hypen in My Heart, 1918
+The Hyphenated American and Josephine Fabricant's There Is No Hyphen in My Heart, 1918

-At the beginning of 1918, three months before the Journal of Education published Josephine Fabricant's patriotic poem, which would later be set to music by Ariadne Holmes Edwards and eventually orchestrated by O'Hare, the University of Maine's President published a brief article in the same journal.
-He set forth rigid requirements governing teachers of German and ultimately of other subjects, such as government and history, where they might easily convey pro-German sentiments.
+At the beginning of 1918, the University of Maine's President published a brief article in the Journal of Education in which he set forth rigid requirements governing teachers of German and ultimately of other subjects, such as government and history, where they might easily convey pro-German sentiments.
 Teachers could easily interpret his article as a threat to their jobs:

 Every teacher should be a citizen of this country.
 Those of foreign birth should be so completely naturalized that all trace of the hyphen has been removed. . . .
 It is very important that the teachers of German in our secondary schools and colleges be men and women of undoubted loyalty.
 This will mean in general that they will not be of German blood, or, if of German blood, far removed from the Fatherland.
 It is very important that no opportunity be given in the schools of the country for the German propaganda that has produced the traitors and plotters that are now giving the government so much trouble.